bdamokos/brussels_transit/app/transit_providers/be/stib/migration_plan.md

    - [ ] Fix parameter handling for get_stop_by_name
    - [ ] Fix parameter handling for get_nearest_stops
    - [ ] Add proper error handling

+### Phase 4: Lateral improvements
+1. Stop coordinates and names if not found on API, test in GTFS (stops_gtfs.json)
+   - [~] Implement in v2
+     - [x] Create stops_gtfs.json from GTFS data
+     - [x] Add fallback to GTFS data when API returns null coordinates
+     - [x] Add caching to avoid repeated GTFS lookups
+     - [ ] Investigate stops with format like "6934F" and "5053G" that are missing from both API and GTFS
+     - [ ] Consider adding a stop ID normalization function
+     - [ ] Add logging for stops not found in either source
+   - [ ] Backport to v1
+     - [ ] Share GTFS data lookup between v1 and v2
+     - [ ] Ensure consistent coordinate format

 ## Technical Debt Items
 1. Data Format Standardization